 Amazon SEO represents the process of optimizing your product listing to rank higher in the product search results.

-You can accomplish this by thoroughly researching competitors and choosing relevant keyword phrases to target.
+You can accomplish this with a deep competitor analysis choosing relevant keyword phrases to target.

 Then, you can use that research in optimizing the copy of the product title, bullets, and description as well as choosing the right backend keywords.